-You start you turn by taking the top card from the stock or the visible card from the discard pile.
+You start you turn by taking the top card from the stock, or one or more cards from the discard pile.

 To take a card from the stock, position the mouse pointer over the face down card on top of the stock.
 (In AutoMouse mode, the mouse will have been automatically positioned over the stock after you discarded the previous card.)

 Click down with the left mouse button on the card.